gourlitburo/YeyaJoinMessage/README.md

 ## Building

-Built against Spigot API 1.14.3.
+Developed against Spigot API 1.14.3.

 Have `ant` installed and run it in the repository directory.
 Outputs jar file to `target/`.